 Make a smart decision

 Now that you know the things to consider, all you have to do is start with your search for a lender.
 Don’t forget to ask what you want to know when you get a quote.
 You’re the customer after all, and this is your future home that’s at stake so, don’t be shy.
-Once you’re done shopping around, never underestimate the value of negotiation.
+Never underestimate the value of negotiation.
 Talk about the great offers you have seen and ask if they are available to you.
 If not, they could try to compromise and you can meet you halfway.

-If you are needing a home loan, speak to one of our finance brokers who can find you the best option for your financial situation.
+If you are needing a loan, speak to one of our finance brokers who can find you the best options.
 Call Finance EZI now on 1300 003 003 or apply online.